 - Term-time absence is a significant factor in children’s under-achievement

 - Children have approximately 14 weeks a year of school holidays – please consider taking family holidays during this time

 - Children who find English or Maths difficult often find it even harder to catch up on work missed

 - Parents do not have the right to take their child out of school for holidays in term time.
 Should you feel that there are exceptional circumstances that require you to take your child out of school during term time, it will be necessary to seek permission from the school

 - If Leave of Absence is granted, the absence is recorded as Authorised.
 Since September 2013, the government has viewed absences for holidays as Unauthorised

 - If the school refuses a request for term time Leave of Absence and the child is still taken out of school anyway, this will be recorded as an Unauthorised Absence on the child’s attendance record and school report, and a Penalty Notice may be issued

-If parents are in any doubt about what constitutes authorised or unauthorised absence they should contact the school’s Attendance Officer.
+If parents are in any doubt about what constitutes authorised or unauthorised absence they should contact the school’s Attendance Administrator.
 If a student with low attendance is sent home then that day will be authorised but any additional days’ absence will require medical evidence in order to be authorised.